scijs/ndarray-tf2ss/README.md

 [A, B, C, D] = require('ndarray-tf2ss')(y, x);
 ```

 The `y` and `x` arguments need to be ndarrays.
 Each row in the input arguments defines a separate function to be calculated.

-* Single input-single output (SISO) systems can be defined with y having a single row and x having a single row.
+Single input-single output (SISO) systems can be defined with y having a single row and x having a single row.
-* Single input-multiple output (SIMO) systems can be defined with y having multiple rows and x having a single row.
-* Multiple input-multiple output (MIMO) systems can be defined with y having multiple rows and x having multiple rows.

 ## Description